 - Governor monitoring

-All children achieve well by developing knowledge and skills on their journey through school and by the end of KS2 pupils are on track to achieve outcomes above national expectations, demonstrating excellent progress.
-As a result, we have high expectations that all pupils will continue to make good progress through the exciting curriculum at Brushwood.
-Our curriculum allows all children to achieve the best possible outcomes and this is closely monitored in partnership with parents.
-Children leave Brushwood excited for a successful transition to secondary school.
-The comprehensive PSHE curriculum and transition programmes ensures they are well prepared for the next step in their learning journeys.
+All children achieve well by developing knowledge and skills.
+By the end of KS2 pupils are on track to achieve outcomes above national expectations, demonstrating excellent progress.
+Our curriculum allows for all children to achieve the best possible outcomes.
+Children leave Brushwood well-prepared for secondary school.
+The comprehensive PSHE curriculum and transition programme ensures they transition smoothly and successfully to the next step in their learning journeys.

-Our curriculum is accessible to all children, regardless of their ethnicity, gender, disability or religious background.
+Our curriculum isinclusive and accessible to all children, regardless of their ethnicity, gender, disability or religious background.

-If you have any questions relating the the school's curriculum, please direct them to the Curriculum Lead, Mr Daniels, via the school office.
+If you have any questions relating the the school's curriculum, please direct them to the school office.
+Email: firstname.lastname@example.org